Wimberton/OriginPalia/README.md

 <p>OriginPalia comes packed with general enhancements like Instant Fishing, ESPs, Silent Aim, Teleport to entities, and more.
 OriginPalia is still in active development, there may be a few bugs.</p>
 <p>Big thanks to @klukule for their Palia ESP DX11 / DX12 source on GitHub.
 Without that, I wouldn't have taken the time to build something from it.</p>
+<p>Thanks to @Alcazer for their work in klukule's Palia ESP DX11 / DX12 source as well!</p>

 ## Compatibility
 - Standalone Client Support